zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/publish.md

 ---
 ![alt-text #center](3-publishing-process.PNG "Publishing process")

-# Submit your changes to the website
+## Submit your changes

-After adding a new learning path and completing your changes, you can run the website locally by running `hugo server` and check that everything looks good.

-Commit your changes using git.
+Commit your changes to your GitHub fork using git.
+This can be done with a single commit or a series of commits.

-Before submitting changes make sure `hugo` runs without errors on the command line.
+Before submitting a pull request, make sure `hugo` runs without errors on the command line.
+This should be run from the top level directory of the repository.

 ```console
 hugo
 ```

-To submit your changes for review, follow the GitHub Fork-and-Pull approach and submit the Pull request with your changes to be reviewed and merged.

-# Publishing - What to Expect
+If there are any errors, such as incorrect formatting of metadata, fix them and try again.

+After you have reviewed the new material using `hugo server` and there are no issues running `hugo` submit a GitHub pull request.
+Search for a tutorial about how to create a pull request from a GitHub fork if you need guidance on creating the pull request.

+## Publishing

-After submitting a PR (Pull Request), automated checks will run to validate your metadata format and the Arm team will start reviewing your content, mostly for technical accuracy and a lookover of writing style/mistakes.
-You should expect to recieve a notification that (1) you need to tweak some information, or (2) your content has been accepted and published within a week.
+After submitting a pull request, automated checks will run to validate your metadata format and the Arm team will start reviewing your submission.
+This is done for technical accuracy and to review writing style.
+Watch the pull request for review comments and respond as needed.
+Once the pull request is merged, the website is automatically updated with the new contribution.

 {{% notice Note 1 %}}
 If there are small typos or formatting issues, we will fix them before publishing.
 This is done to reduce the amount of back-and-forth overhead on small issues; you will always be able to view all changes through GitHub and let us know if you object to any changes.
 {{% /notice %}}

 {{% notice Note 2 %}}
-If there are large factual / reproducibility errors in your contribution, we will contact you to resolve them before publishing.
+If there are large factual or reproducibility errors in your contribution, we will contact you via the pull request to resolve them before publishing.
 {{% /notice %}}